Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Layers/Identify KML features/README.md

 ## About the data

 This sample shows a forecast for significant weather within the U.S. Regions of severe thunderstorms, flooding, snowfall, and freezing rain are shown.
-Tap the features to see details.
+Click the features to see details.

 ## Tags